ykamo001/BigData/README.md

 Let's take a look at some of the sample data test runs:
 ```
-Please enter the file you would like to extrapolate information from: src/small29.txt
 Normalizing data, please wait..

-Please select the search routine you would like to implement:
-1. Forward Search
-2. Backward Search
-3. Custom Search
-option:1

 Iteration: 1.
 Searching over features:
 adding feature: 1 has accuracy of: 66